gncube/Scriber-API/docs/spec_2.2_custom_mediator_implementation.md

 ## Overview

-A lightweight, production-ready implementation that provides the same developer experience as MediatR, but with zero licensing costs and full control.
+A lightweight, production-ready implementation that provides a familiar CQRS pattern, with zero dependencies and full control.
 This implementation supports:

 - ✅ Commands (IRequest/IRequestHandler)
 - ✅ Queries (IRequest<TResponse>/IRequestHandler<TRequest, TResponse>)